 Lighting Hue Tap Switch for the Disabled

 You can’t go wrong with the Philips Hue Tap switch for your whole house.
-Where it starts to shine is for the older generation, or the disabled in a wheel chair that have trouble getting to the light switches.
-Just have the tap next to the bed or on a wheel chair and they are good to go.
+Where it starts to shine is for the older generation or the disabled in a wheelchair that has trouble getting to the light switches.
+Just have the tap next to the bed or on a wheelchair and they are good to go.
 My parents love using the Tap as it gives them a nice click when using it.
 They are not so good on smart devices like tablets and phones so they prefer the Tap.

 For the Hue Tap to work, you must have power supplied to your Hue Bulbs at all times.
 This means that you will have to turn on the lights with the regular switches, and then use the Hue Tap to turn them all off.
 The Tap can now turn on all the lights and off again.
 We just tape the light switches in the on position with clear tape to stop people accidentally turning off the lights at the old switch.

 Even though each Hue globe uses a very small amount of power in standby, we actually had our power bill go down due to the low efficient power rating of the Hue lights.
 We have used these Taps now for over 6 months, and we are very happy with them.
-We haven’t had any issues apart from the odd missed click when we are in a rush.
+We haven’t had any issues apart from the oddly missed click when we are in a rush.